BlogSurveys

 Suited for many use cases

-Similarly to SurveyMonkey, Survicate’s surveys can be shared with clients in a myriad of ways, from simply sharing a link to fully embedding your survey in a product, mobile app, or your website.
+Similarly to SurveyMonkey, Survicate’s surveys can be shared with clients in many ways, from simply sharing a link to fully embedding your survey in a product, mobile app, or your website.

 Continuous feedback button example in Survicate.